-In fiscal 1990, the Company instituted the American Woodmark Investment Savings Stock Ownership Plan and effective January 1, 2016 the plan name was changed to the American Woodmark Corporation Retirement Savings Plan.
-Under this plan, all employees who are at least 18 years old and have been employed by the Company for at least six consecutive months are eligible to receive Company stock through a discretionary profit-sharing contribution and a 401(k) matching contribution based upon the employee's contribution to the plan.
+In fiscal 1990, the Company instituted the American Woodmark Investment Savings Stock Ownership Plan and effective January 1, 2016 the plan name was changed to the American Woodmark Corporation Retirement Savings Plan (the "Plan").
+Under the Plan, all employees who are at least 18 years old and have been employed by the Company for at least six consecutive months are eligible to receive Company stock through a discretionary profit-sharing contribution and a 401(k) matching contribution based upon the employee's contribution to the Plan.

 Discretionary profit-sharing contributions ranging from 0-5% of net income, based on predetermined net income levels of the Company, may be made annually in the form of Company stock.
-The Company recognized expenses for profit-sharing contributions of \$3.7 million, \$3.6 million and \$2.9 million in fiscal years 2018, 2017 and 2016, respectively.
+The Company recognized expenses for profit-sharing contributions of \$3.8 million, \$3.7 million and \$3.6 million in fiscal years 2019, 2018 and 2017, respectively.

-The Company matches 100% of an employee's annual 401(k) contributions to the plan up to 4% of annual compensation.
+The Company matches 100% of an employee's annual 401(k) contributions to the Plan up to 4% of annual compensation.

-RSI

-The Company has a defined-contribution 401(k) profit sharing plan ("401(k) plan") for all non-union employees.
-Employees are eligible to contribute to the 401(k) plan 60 days after starting employment.
-Under the 401(k) plan, employees may contribute up to 60 percent of their compensation, subject to an annual contribution limit prescribed by the Internal Revenue Service.
-The Company has elected to make safe harbor matching contributions of up to four percent of each participant's eligible compensation.
-The Company's safe harbor contributions vest immediately.
+Through December 31, 2018, RSI had the RSI Home Products 401K Retirement Savings Plan (the "RSI Plan") for all non-union employees.
+Employees were eligible to contribute to the RSI Plan 60 days after starting employment.
+The Company elected to make safe harbor matching contributions of up to 4% of each participant's eligible compensation.
+The Company's safe harbor contributions vested immediately.